 - The children's parents are not in the courtroom.

-- The children talk to the judge outside the courtroom, for example, in the judge's office or at a restaurant.
+- The children talk to the judge outside the courtroom, for example, in the judge's office.

 - A person can accompany children to help and reassure them.